CircuitMusicLabs/petra/README.md

 	cd petra
 	git clone https://github.com/CircuitMusicLabs/petra

+After you cloned the repository, you have to pull the contents of the Max SDK submodule with the following commands:

+	git submodule update --remote

-After you downloaded the entire repository, open the included Xcode projects and compile the externals with via Product > Build (Command-B).
+Once installed, open the included Xcode projects and compile the externals with via Product > Build (Command-B).

 ##Installation
 The petra repository is structured as a Max package, which contains the compiled external objects.